bhoamikhona/html-css-bootcamp/Section 07/README.md

 - `transparent` keyword - The transparent keyword is used to make a color transparent.
 This is often used to a make transparent background color for an element.
 The keyword is equal to rgba(0,0,0,0)

 - `:not()` - The `:not()` CSS pseudo class represents elements that do not match a list of selectors.
 Since it prevents specific items from being selected, it is known as the negation pseudo-class.

+- `inherit` keyword - The inherit keyword specifies that a property should inherit its value from its parent element.
+It can be used for any CSS property, and on any HTML element.

+- `:focus` - The focus selector is used to select the element that has focus.
+It is allowed on elements that accept keyboard event or other user inputs.

+- `outline: 1px solid black` - The outline property draws an outline around elements, outside the borders, to make the element "stand out".
+It is a shorthand for `outline-width`, `outline-style`, and `outline-color`.
+If outline-color is omitted, the color applied will be the color of the text.
+  - NOTE: Outline is not a part of the box model.

 ## Secreenshots